-1. The evaluation of student shall be based on the written questions to be set from the courseand the practical conducted based on a specific problem given to assess and evaluate the knowledge of students related to course defined above.
+The evaluation of student shall be based on the written questions to be set from the course and the practical conducted based on a specific problem given to assess and evaluate the knowledge of students related to course defined above.

-HISTORY OF ARCHITECTURE-III
+HISTORY OF ARCHITECTURE - II

-COURSE PREREQUISITES: Should have studied History of Architecture - I.

-COURSE OBJECTIVES: The course is designed to arouse in the student a sense of curiosity and to sharpen his/her powers of observation.
+COURSE PREREQUISITES: Should have studied History of Architecture - I. COURSE OBJECTIVES: The course is designed to arouse in the student a sense of curiosity and to sharpen his/her powers of observation.
 The importance of the timelessness of architecture shall be emphasized.
 The architectural study is to be linked with the social developments of civilizations, geographical and geological factors, materials and structures etc. the course shall include sketching and understanding of historical buildings, historical analyses and measured drawings.
 One/Two representative examples of each type must be covered during the class.

-- Understanding basic chronology of historical development in the field of Architecture and civilization. - Acquainting themselves with the key historical buildings of various periods of Architectural history and their characteristic features. - Developing understanding of sketching and understanding of historical buildings, historical analyses and measured drawings. - Developing understanding of Early Christian, Byzantine, Romanesque & Gothic Architecture. - Developing understanding of Renaissance Architecture of Italy. - Developing understanding of Islamic Architecture.
+- The student shall be able to understand basic chronology of historical development in the field of Architecture and civilization. - Students shall be able to acquaint themselves with the key historical buildings of various periods of Architectural history and their characteristic features.